wolfgangkeil/Attner_Keil_et_al_2019_code/README.md

 ## hlh-2 fluorescence tracing
-Executing fluorescence_tracing_GUI(); will open a graphical user interface (GUI) which allows the user to open a micro-manager data set and to outline ROIs in order to follow hlh-2 fluorescence over time.
+Executing fluorescence_tracing_GUI(); will open a graphical user interface (GUI) which allows the user to open a micro-manager data set and to outline ROIs in order to follow hlh-2 fluorescence in alpha and beta cells over time.
 This GUI was used to generate fluorescence intensity traces shown in Figures 2 and S2.

-The folder data contains an .xlsx file with information about hlh-2 onset and division times of Z1/Z4 and progeny It also contains a folder with tracings for the examples individuals shown in Figures 2 and S2.
+The folder data contains an .xlsx file with information about hlh-2 onset and division times of Z1/Z4 and progeny.
+It also contains a folder with tracings for the example individuals shown in Figures 2 and S2.

 ## License
 Copyright (c) [2019] [Wolfgang Keil]